Crab Stuffed Mushrooms are perfect as an appetizer or paired with a salad for a light and satisfying summer meal.

-I like to serve this with lemon wedges for those who prefer just a touch of lemon with their seafood.
+Serve stuffed mushrooms with lemon wedges for those who prefer lemon with their seafood.

 - 30 Large Mushrooms, gently rubbed clean to remove dirt